brysonsteck/resurrection/README.md

     * Displays information about the plugin, including links to download, and also warns the command-runner if the plugin is outdated.
 * `/bug`
     * Displays contact information in case a bug occurs, such as links to the GitHub issues page and the Google Form.
+* `/dead`
+    * Displays all the players currently awaiting resurrection and how long they have left.
 * `/howlong [PLAYER]`
     * Shows the player how long they (or the specified player) have until they are resurrected.
     * This command requires a player to be specified when ran from the console.